gristlekinginc/san-diego-skimo/README.md

 # San Diego Skimo Community Website

 I thought it'd be fun to build a little website for San Diego Skimo.
-This is just a record of that starting point of the build.
+This if v2.  v1 burned to the ground.

 - A Home Page
 - Action Journal (blog) page